leijing7/pbc-quick-order/README.md

 Only work for Binance Swap for now

-Suit for easy multi accounts and multi symbols management and quick open/close positions
+Suit for multi accounts and multi symbols management and quick open/close positions

 To run this app:
     Python3 ui.py